What is a Special Needs Trust?

 Counsel with an experienced Estate Planning attorney to create a Special Needs Trust.
 They can give you personalized advice on how best to ensure your family will be taken care of in your absence.

-The cost of a California Special Needs Trust varies, but at our firm, the cost is $1500.
-This price makes it slightly less expensive than a Revocable Living Trust.
-Often parents of Special Needs children choose to use both kinds of Trusts in their Estate Plan.
+The cost of a California Special Needs Trust varies, but at our firm, the cost is $1500 when combined with a regular revocable living trust or $3,000 on its own.
+Often clients choose to use both kinds of trusts in their Estate Plan.

 A Special Needs Trust can be an excellent tool to provide for disabled children after their parents are gone.
-If you or someone you know needs help creating a Special Needs Trust, feel free to schedule a consultation with our firm.
+If you or someone you know needs help planning care for a disabled child, feel free to contact our firm.